SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Introduction

-We summarize our contributions as follows: \begin{itemize}[itemsep=2pt,leftmargin=1.1em,topsep=2pt] \item We propose \n{}, a cost-efficient and scalable system for distributed GNN training, which has several unique features, with the aim of making it feasible to train GNNs on large-scale graphs under limited computational resources. \n{} also integrates different streaming partitioning algorithms and various popular GNN models, along with flexible custom modules that allow users to explore new algorithms and architectures.
+\item We propose \n{}, a streaming-based framework for distributed GNN training to efficiently scale GNN training to billion-scale graphs under limited memory and computational resources. \n{} also integrates several streaming partitioning algorithms and various GNN models, along with flexible custom modules that allow users to explore new algorithms and models.

-\item We present \algoname{}, a novel streaming partitioning algorithm for distributed GNN training.
+\item We develop a novel linear-space streaming partitioning algorithm named \algoname{} as an integral component of \n{}.
 It improves the performance of graph partitioning by leveraging the richest neighbor information effectively to better capture graph connectivity while being in a streaming fashion.

-\item We extensively evaluate the performance of \n{} with \algoname{} on 16 commonly used public datasets.
-Experiment results confirm the correctness of \n{}, which achieves the same level of model accuracy compared to the one with centralized training.
-It is also able to handle the largest publicly available dataset with limited memory, which would have never been possibly processed without increasing the memory space.
-Furthermore, \algoname{} outperforms state-of-the-art streaming partitioning algorithms significantly, by an average of 50\% reduction in replication factor.
+\item We extensively evaluate the performance of \n{} on seven large public datasets.
+Experiment results demonstrate the effectiveness and efficiency of \n{}, which greatly reduces the memory footprint (up to $95\%$ less than DistDGL and PyG) without sacrificing the per-epoch training speed and the prediction accuracy.
+In particular, it is able to handle one of the largest public graph datasets with about $85\%$ less memory footprint than DistDGL and PyG.
+Furthermore, \algoname{} outperforms state-of-the-art streaming partitioning algorithms significantly in both the running time (up to $5\times$ speed-up) and the replication factor (about 20\% reduction on average).

 \end{itemize}